syncfusion-content/flutter-docs/Flutter/calendar/appointment-drag-drop.md

 {% endtabs %}

 ### onAppointmentResizeEnd
 [onAppointmentResizeEnd]() callback was called whenever the appointment resizing end in the SfCalendar.
-The callback  arguments contains the resized appointment, start time, end time and resource details.
+The [onAppointmentResizeEnd]()  arguments contains the resized appointment, start time, end time and resource details.

 [Resized appointment]() - Get the resized appointment details.
 [Start time]() -  Get the start time.